 How Long Does Pick Up, Put Down Take to Work?

 The Pick Up, Put Down method can take a few weeks to work.
-This is because the Pick Up, Put Down method is a slower more gradual method of sleep training that includes a lot of parental involvement.
+This is because it's slower more gradual method of sleep training that includes a lot of parental involvement – meaning your baby will take longer to get used to falling asleep independently.
+But, with consistency, it can work!

 Pick Up, Put Down method for naps